-Figure EU.1-17, which displays packet loss by hour of day and split by technology, demonstrates the noticeable increase in packet loss for xDSL and FTTx services during the day, particularly in the peak period.
-Both types of technology also exhibit very similar behaviours throughout the day barring a small spike in the early morning period for xDSL technology, as opposed to the more stable packet loss for FTTx technology.
+Figure EU.1-17, which displays packet loss by hour of day and split by technology, demonstrates the noticeable increase in packet loss for xDSL services during the day, particularly in the peak period.
+All types of technology also behave very similarly throughout the day, slightly decreasing in the morning period followed by a sharp increase during the late afternoon and peak hours.
+These changes are more significant for packet loss of xDSL technology than for cable and FTTx.
 Packet loss for xDSL technology is also consistently higher than it is for cable and FTTx throughout the day.
-Packet loss of FTTx technology is also relatively consistent with cable products until the afternoon period.